When you choose WordPress to build your site, you always try to keep your website development cost as low as possible.

 This means whenever you need any assistance related to the installation or any bugs or errors on the theme, you can contact the theme developers and they will help you to fix those problems.

-But in the case of a free WordPress theme, you have nobody to contact and seek for the resolution.
+But in the case of a free WordPress theme, you have nobody to contact and seek the resolution.

 Although most theme developers provide free support for up to 6 months, you get an option to extend the support by paying some nominal amount too.